diyscif/diyscif/scif-thesis.md

 Acoustic leaks provide some of the most valuable insights.
 Discussions, conferences, and chatter contain secrets in their purest form.
-Through them, an attacker doesn't only attain sensitive material, he also gains insight into underlying priorities and considerations, much more so than from a leaked document.
+Through them, an attacker not only attains sensitive material, but he also gains insight into underlying priorities and considerations, much more so than from a leaked document.
 Like Christoph Waltz's character from the 2009 Quentin Tarantino film "Inglourious Basterds" says "I love rumors!
 Facts can be so misleading, where